rizukirr/libjson/README.md

 ## License

-This project is under apache license 2.0.
-See `LICENSE` for details.
+This project is under MIT license.
+See [LICENSE](LICENSE) for details.

 ## Support